armaninyow/Dibs/README.md

 <details>
   <summary></summary>

-In vanilla Minecraft, villager workstation assignment is entirely random.
-Any unemployed villager can steal any unclaimed workstation, making it frustrating to set up organized trading halls or dedicated profession setups.
-Dibs! solves this completely by letting you choose exactly which villager gets which workstation.
+In vanilla Minecraft, villager workstation and bed assignment is entirely random.
+Any unemployed villager can steal any unclaimed workstation, and any villager can claim any nearby bed, making it frustrating to set up organized trading halls or dedicated profession setups.
+Dibs! solves this completely by letting you choose exactly which villager gets which workstation and which bed.
 No more accidental profession swaps, no more fighting over blocks.

 - **Deterministic profession assignment**: You decide who gets what, every time
-- **Protected workstations**: Other villagers cannot gain a profession from a bound workstation or show any claiming behavior.
-They may still briefly approach it, but will be silently evicted with no visible effects.
+- **Protected workstations**: Other villagers cannot gain a profession from a bound workstation or show any claiming behavior
+- **Protected beds**: Other villagers cannot claim a bound bed or walk toward it
 - **Works with any workstation**: Supports all vanilla job site blocks
+- **Works with any bed**: Supports all 16 bed colors
 - **Persistent**: Bindings survive restarts and chunk unloads
 - **Multiplayer friendly**: Bindings are per-world and shared across all players on the server
 </details>